 Graduate Entry Medicine is a pathway for graduates and degree-holders who want to study Medicine.
 The programme is accelerated, so it usually takes 4 years to complete, instead of the 5 or 6 years that Undergraduate Medicine courses take.

 Graduate Entry Medicine began over 20 years ago, with the first courses offered by St George’s in London and the joint Leicester–Warwick Medical School.
-It’s now a popular route into Medicine, and around half of the UK’s Med Schools offer a GEM course.
+It’s now a popular route into Medicine, and a lot of the UK’s Med Schools offer a GEM course.

 Applying for Graduate Entry Medicine is competitive.
 If you’re considering this pathway to Medicine, bear in mind that there is a lot of competition for a relatively small number of places.